benkmoore/ar_hardware/README.md

 3. Flash the boards with the firmware image from above using j-flash lite and following the instructions on page 14 of the DWM1001 Firmware User Guide -Version 1.0 from 2017.
 Note: this is different to the firmware API guide.

 4. Connect to boards using android app & follow instructions to configure as anchor or tag.
 NB: This step isn't necessary, it can all be done through minicom or python but the app has a simple gui and is the fastest method especially if you're not sure what you're doing.
+Make sure to increase the update rate for the tags to 10Hz (also in app).

 5. Download minicom using `sudo apt-get install minicom`.